johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 But how do we find these?

-Well, if we knew all the **posts'** polarity factors, we could use regression analysis to estimate the probability that a user upvotes a post as a function of the polarity factor of the posts.
+Well, if we knew all the **posts'** polarity factors, we could use regression analysis to estimate the probability that a user upvotes a post as a function of the polarity factors of the posts.
 The slope of the regression line would then be the user's polarity factor.
 The regression line for a very right-wing user, for example, might look just like that for a very right-wing post. (but in this case, the horizontal axis represents the polarity factor of the post).

     A Right-Wing User